yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

    ```

 :::success:Congratulations! :tada:
-You've created an account that will automatically promote and reattach transactions as well as manage the state your CDAs.
+You've created an account that will automatically promote and reattach transactions as well as manage the state of your CDAs.
 :::